Esser50K/ASCIIPlayer/README.md

 I made a [youtube video](https://www.youtube.com/watch?v=ASJ3iY0-qpQ&ab_channel=Esser50K) explaining how the general process of converting videos to ascii

+And [another video](https://youtu.be/i9Zj2qN0uJ8) on how it was ported for the raspberryPi.

 ## Install dependencies

 `pip3 install -r requirements.txt`